African humid period: Numerical estimates

 Other reconstructed values of the precipitation increase indicate an annual increase of about 150–320 mm in Africa, with strong regional variation.
-From lake levels precipitation increases of 20–33% or 50–100%/40-150% have been inferred for East Africa, with an increase of 40% reconstructed for Northern Africa.
+From lake levels and other proxies, precipitation increases of 20–33%, 25–40% or 50–100%/40–150% have been inferred for East Africa, with an increase of 40% reconstructed for Northern Africa.
 In the early Holocene, there appears to have been an eastward- and northward-decreasing trend of humidity.
 Additionally, at Tayma in Arabia a threefold increase appears to have occurred and precipitation in the Wahiba Sands of Oman may have reached 250–500 mm/year.

 Effect on other climate modes

 The El Niño–Southern Oscillation is a major climate variability mode.
 Paleoclimatology records from Ecuador and the Pacific Ocean indicate that during the early and middle Holocene ENSO variability was suppressed by about 30–60%, which can be only partially explained through orbital forcing.
 The Green Sahara may have suppressed ENSO activity, forcing a La Niña–like climate state, in a climate model this is accompanied by decreased upwelling and deepening of the thermocline in the Eastern Pacific as the Walker circulation shifts westward.
 Easterly winds in the western Pacific Ocean increase, while they decrease in the eastern.
 In addition, Atlantic Niño sea surface temperature patterns develop in the Atlantic Ocean.

 Remote effects of the AHP on climate have also been studied, although many changes are model-dependent and may also be inaccurate due to incorrect depictions of atmospheric dust distribution.
-The reduced albedo of the Sahara during the AHP explains part of the warming of the Holocene thermal maximum.
+Whether the reduced albedo of the Sahara during the AHP contributed to, or increased cloud cover counteracted, the warming of the Holocene thermal maximum is model-dependent; dust changes did not have a major effect.
 The AHP would also influence SSTs in the Indian Ocean, although there is not much evidence about the mid-Holocene sea temperatures there.

-The Atlantic meridional overturning circulation (AMOC) transports heat from the Southern into the Northern Hemisphere and is implicated in starting the Holocene AHP an earlier AHPs after the end of an ice age.
+The AMOC transports heat from the Southern into the Northern Hemisphere and is implicated in starting the Holocene AHP an earlier AHPs after the end of an ice age.
 Various studies have been conducted to determine which effects reduced dust supply and the greening of the Sahara would have had on its intensity, with conflicting results on which effects would predominate.
 Increased heat transport either through the atmosphere or the ocean would result in warming in the Arctic.

+Gaetani et al. 2024 found that Green Sahara climate simulations feature warming throughout the Northern Hemisphere and a strengthening of the westerlies and their precipitation in the Atlantic but a decline along the North American West Coast.
+There are also changes in the North Atlantic Oscillation during winter, and a westward shift of the Walker circulation.
+The simulated temperature patterns, however, only poorly match temperature reconstructions.